jdcabreza/jdcabreza/README.md

 # About Me
 👋 Hey there, I'm Nathan!
 I'm a machine learning engineer.
-Sometimes I code too.
+Sometimes I write random stuff here too.

 <!---
 jdcabreza/jdcabreza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.